What is The Seven Challenges?

-The Seven Challenges uses an approach called “Mastery CounselingTM,” which helps young people look at what is happening in their lives.
+The Seven Challenges uses an approach called “Mastery CounselingTM,” which helps people look at what is happening in their lives.
 They learn to recognize what is going well and what is problematic.
 Whatever is not going well, or as well as they would like it to be going, is identified as an “issue.”
-In Seven Challenges sessions, counselors teach young people to work on their issues.
+In Seven Challenges sessions, counselors teach people to work on their issues.
 As they do their work, the “challenge process” is used to help them make thoughtful decisions, including about drugs.

 We do not fit clients, whether young people or adults, into our program; rather, we wrap the program around the concerns of the people we serve.

 Robert Schwebel speaks of how in loving relationships and in counseling one of the biggest challenges is sharing power.

 Leap of Power is based on evidence that people are strong and capable, and can take charge of their own lives, including their use of alcohol and other drugs.
 It supports readers in respectfully evaluating the impact of drugs on their lives, without judgment and put-downs of any sort, and without an agenda of telling them how to behave.